LaneCommunityCollege/aspects_logstash/README.md

 Defaults to root because of issues getting Logstash to read log files when using a different user.
 There are commented out sections in the role code that should help set up a logstash user.
 If you can make it work, please submit a pull request.

-###aspects_logstash_use_daemon
-Include the daemon tasks and handlers.
-Values: true|false
-Default: true

-###aspects_logstash_daemon_type
-Does this daemon send logs to data storage, or just to a queue/processor?
-Values:
-"indexer" for data storage
-"shipper" for sending logs to a queue/processor.
-Default is "indexer"

-For example, if the daemon outputs to Elasticsearch, use "indexer".
-If the daemon outputs to Redis, use "shipper".

 ###aspects_logstash_bin_filename
 The filename of the logstash download.
 Used in the unarchive task.
 Values: Any file name that points to the tar file downloaded from logstash.